Hunsrück: Middle Ages to French period

 The Hundesrucha is mentioned for the first time in a 1074 deed from Ravengiersburg Abbey.

 In the Middle Ages, the Hunsrück was territorially fragmented between the counts Palatine of the Rhine, the archbishops of Trier, the counts of Sponheim and the successors of the Emichones (the Wildgraves, the Raugraves and the counts of Veldenz).
 There were also a number of smaller dominions.
+Due to the multitude of dominions, many castles and customs stations were built, mainly between 11th to mid 14th century, which still shape the landscape today.

 In 1410 the Principality of Simmern emerged as a territory ruled by a side line of the counts Palatine.
 In the following years, Simmern became the most important residence of a noble family in the Hunsrück.
 Under Duke John II the town achieved supra-regional importance for a short time.

 After the Thirty Years' War, Louis XIV of France made reunification demands on several principalities in the Palatinate, the Hunsrück and the Eifel.
 He had his troops invade and thus precipitated the Nine Years' War.
 In 1689 Kirchberg, Kastellaun, Simmern and the town and castle of Stromberg were set on fire.
-Then came the chaos of war, which led to the War of the Spanish Succession and which ended in 1713.
+Then came the chaos of war, which led to the War of the Spanish Succession, which ended in 1713.